elcicd/el-CICD-docs/operating-manual.md

 Defining the organization's SDLC is conceptually the most important part of the configuration.
 Whatever is defined in these files will determine how Projects are onboarded with el-CICD and into OKD.
 Project Definition Files, namespaces, image tags, where images are pushed and promooted, and Git Deployment Branch names.

-##### Lifecycle Definition
+##### Environment Definitions

-The following defines the supported environments and the possible environment promotion scheme used by the organization.  `DEV_ENV`, `PRE_PROD`, and `PROD` **must** be defined.  `TEST_ENVS` are list in order of promotion (e.g. QA is promoted to UAT in the example below) in a colon delimited list, and are optional.
-The `HOTFIX_ENV` is an alternative build environment where emergency patches to applications already in production are built, and this environment must be specifically enabled in the [Project Definition File](#project-definition-file) to be realized.
+The following defines the supported environments and the possible environment promotion scheme used by the organization.  `DEV_ENV`, `PRE_PROD`, and `PROD` **must** be defined.  `TEST_ENVS` are list in order of precedence in a colon delimited list.
+The `HOTFIX_ENV` is an alternative build environment where emergency patches to applications already in production are built.

 In `el-CICD-config/bootstrap/el-cicd-default-system.conf`: